JUGALHKEDIA/Face-Recognition-and-Expression-Recognition-system/README.md

 Face recognition system mainly consists of ___ parts

 1. building dataset.
 Here I used Microsoft bing's image search API to build celebrity dataset.
 Given the list of celebrities to the API program and a parameter N (***number of images to obtain***) the program looks for Top N number of pictures of each celebrity.
 Checks for open-source licensing agreement for the images and stores them into a directory-file structure.
-A further human check on these directories is made since there may be redundant copies of celeb phots or other kind of errors.
+A further human check on these directories is made since there may be redundant copies of celebrity photos or other kind of errors.

 2. Deep transfer matric learning
 The advantages of using deep transfer matric learning is that it the pretrained model is highly accurate and saves a lot of training time as compared to when trying to train the model from scratch.